ArchipelagoMW/Archipelago/worlds/mmbn3/docs/setup_en.md

   to disable most of these, which you can do quickly using `Esc`.

 It is strongly recommended to associate GBA rom extensions (\*.gba) to the Bizhawk we've just installed.
-To do so, we simply have to search any N64 rom we happened to own, right click and select "Open with...", unfold the list that appears and select the bottom option "Look for another application", then browse to the Bizhawk folder and select EmuHawk.exe.
+To do so, we simply have to search any GBA rom we happened to own, right click and select "Open with...", unfold the list that appears and select the bottom option "Look for another application", then browse to the Bizhawk folder and select EmuHawk.exe.